CesMak/witches_ai/README.md

 * respect: [evaluating the value of the state after the action with your neural network instead of the value of a action](https://ai.stackexchange.com/questions/16999/dqn-card-game-how-to-represent-the-actions)
 * Have a look into: [github_rlcards](https://github.com/datamllab/rlcard) and [this paper](https://arxiv.org/abs/1910.04376)
 * Have a look to    [uno](https://github.com/datamllab/rlcard/blob/master/examples/uno_dqn.py)
+* Have a look into Big 2 solved by PPO uses TF [here](https://github.com/henrycharlesworth/big2_PPOalgorithm)
+* Have a look into Belot solved by Policy Gradient using Pytorch [here](https://github.com/bornabesic/belot/blob/master/players/PlayerRL/policy.py)
+* Have a look into Durak A2C with Keras [here] (https://github.com/janEbert/rldurak/blob/master/thesis/rldurak.pdf)

 ## Stats for AI
 * Currently the train_long_memory does not work at all nevertheless, the ai player seems to learn something: